 H1a: Participation in the Nebraska Water Leaders Academy will result in a significant increase in participants' civic engagement from the leaders' perspective.

 H1b: Participation in the Nebraska Water Leaders Academy will result in a significant increase in participants' civic engagement from the raters' perspective.

 |Faculty||Title||Expertise in ALEC|

 |Mark Balschweid||ALEC Department Head / Professor||

-|Nathan Conner||Assistant Professor||
+|Nathan Conner||Associate Professor||

-|Lindsay Hastings||Clifton Professor in Mentoring Research and Director, Nebraska Human Resources Institute (NHRI)||
+|Lindsay Hastings||Clifton Professor in Mentoring Research, NHRI Leadership Mentoring Research Director||

-|Eric Knoll||Assistant Professor of Practice||Skilled and technical sciences in teacher education|
+|Eric Knoll||Associate Professor of Practice||Skilled and technical sciences in teacher education|

-|Matt Kreifels||Assistant Professor of Practice||
+|Matt Kreifels||Associate Professor of Practice||